NewAgeNations/solana_tradingagent_ai/README.md

 ---

-## NACH Airdrops to NAC Holders
+## Rewards to NACH Holders

 At the heart of our rewards engine is a system built on the **Solana blockchain**.
 Key features include:

 - **Seamless Integration:**
   Direct connection to Solana’s mainnet via the latest Solana library ensures rapid and reliable data exchange.

-- **Daily Rewards:**
+- **SOL Rewards:**
-  Every day, our engine scans for eligible NAC holders, calculates their proportional rewards, and automatically distributes NACH to their wallets.
+  Every 10 minutes, our engine scans for eligible NACH holders, calculates their proportional rewards, and automatically distributes NACH to their wallets.

+- **100% APR in 90 Days**
+  Every 90 Days, holders of NAC, you stake NACH(USD) earn 100% APR.
+After 10 months, you get your initial NACH(USD) Subscription back.

 ---